guyllaumedemers/UE-AVVM/README.md

 To properly vehicule the train of thought into laying down good grounds for general game production, scenario example cases were added and can be found under **AVVMGameplaySampleRuntime**, **AVVMSampleRuntime**, **InteractionSample** and **InventorySample**.
 Note that the general architecture of this project follows Unreal Actor Model and any relevant **feature** will most-likely be derived/or owned by Unreal's three main Actor classes. i.e AGameMode, AGameState & APlayerState.
 General implementation details can be found in the interface those classes implement from their derived **AVVM** type.
 It may be important to note that the general communication method favored here, and to keep modules serarate for your project, rely heavily on Interface dispatch!

+### Interaction Sample

+This GameFeature plugin is a sample plugin for supporting general interaction between a Local player and a World Actor.
+Implementation details are still under construction for Single-Click, Double-Click and Hold interactions.
+The overall system support replication and grant players with the ability to interact with world actor while optionaly preventing contingency during multiplayer scenario.